 This is true even if you’ve had the regular Amex Platinum and the business version of Amex Platinum.

 For those who have made their way through most credit cards out there, this might be a diamond in the rough.

 And remember, you can also use the points for other redemptions, like travel, gift cards, etc.

-Currently, the sign-up bonus is 60,000 MR points, which equates to $750 deposited into one of your Schwab accounts.
+Currently, the sign-up bonus is 60,000 MR points, which is the same bonus offered on the regular version of Amex Platinum.

 If you factor in the $5k minimum spend, it’s over $800.
 For those looking for cash, it’s a great deal and one that is hard to top.